technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR4 - Windows Server 2012 R2.md

 > **Note**
 >
-> When prompted for the secure string, type the password for the local Administrator account.
+> When prompted, type the password for the local Administrator account.

 ```PowerShell
 $plainPassword = [Runtime.InteropServices.Marshal]::PtrToStringAuto(